jonorthwash/covid19projection/README.md

 This tool is meant to visualise the current state of the COVID-19 pandemic in a given area and project where things are headed, e.g., to determine when hospital beds will be at capacity.

+The tool assumes a Bell curve of new cases over time based on population size, proportion of the population affected, etc.; calculates where in the curve we are now; and extrapolates the rest of the curve based on that.

 Currently the data is only for a couple counties in Pennsylvania.
 Feel free to submit more data via pull request!

 ## Use